MIAGroupUT/DL-Circ-Tumour-Cells/README.md

 ```

 ## Contact
 This repository is developed by Sven Dummer and is a part of his PhD.
+This repository can be found at the Github page of the
+[Mathematics of Imaging & AI](https://github.com/MIAGroupUT/DL-Circ-Tumour-Cells) (MIA) group at the University of Twente and
+on the personal GitHub page of [Sven](https://github.com/MIAGroupUT/DL-Circ-Tumour-Cells).
 When you have any questions regarding the code, do not hesitate to:
 - Open an issue,
 - Or contact Sven by sending an email to [s.c.dummer@utwente.nl](mailto:s.c.dummer@utwente.nl)